dtonhofer/prolog_notes/swipl_notes/about_foldl/README.md

 You want to:

-   - Succeed the `foldr` predicate with the possibility of backtracking if `foldl` succeeds.
+   - Succeed the `foldr/4` predicate with the possibility of backtracking if `foldl/4` succeeds.
-   - Fail the predicate with no possibility of backtracking if `foldl` fails.
+   - Fail the `foldr/4` predicate with no possibility of backtracking if `foldl/4` fails.

 Thus: